-FTI Consulting’s Center for Healthcare Economics and Policy (the Center) uses unique proprietary models and extensive health and economic data to assess and quantify productivity and medical costs and critical factors of access and resources.
-We work with stakeholders to develop comprehensive health and economic research customized for each business and community’s issues and priorities and to address fundamental questions: What is the impact of health on your community’s people, economy and competitiveness?
-How do you compare with your peers?
-What is working and what are priorities for change?
+FTI Consulting’s Center for Healthcare Economics and Policy (Center) works with leaders and uses unique proprietary models and extensive data to quantify prevalence of chronic conditions, medical and productivity costs, and metrics customized for each community.
+Our experts use data-driven research and national experience on public-private partnerships to provide understanding and opportunities for clients seeking answers.
+The Center’s projects include work with collaboratives such as a Nashville Area Chamber of Commerce-led stakeholder group and a Population Health Collaborative-led initiative in Western New York.
+We work with stakeholders to develop research and solutions customized to their issues and priorities to address fundamental questions: What is the impact of health on your community’s people, economy and competitiveness?
+What are effects on seniors and vulnerable populations?
+What are sources and effects of health disparities?
+How do you compare with peers?
+What is the impact of COVID?
+What’s working elsewhere and why?

 Senior Managing Director, President, Center for Healthcare Economics and Policy

 - Article: Health & Economic Impact of COVID-19